-- 14.1 Subject to clause 14.2, the business and affairs of the Society must be managed by or under the direction or supervision of the Board.

-- 14.2 The Board has, and may exercise, all the powers necessary for managing, directing and supervising the management of the business and affairs of the Society except to the extent that this Constitution expressly require those powers to be exercised by the Members or any other person.
+- 14.1 Subject to clause 14.2, the business and affairs of the Society must be managed by or under the direction or supervision of the Board. - 14.2 The Board has, and may exercise, all the powers necessary for managing, directing and supervising the management of the business and affairs of the Society except to the extent that this Constitution expressly require those powers to be exercised by the Members or any other person.

-- 14.3 The Board may delegate to:
+14.3 The Board may delegate to:

-- (a) a subcommittee of the Board of such members as is thought fit (whether or not Directors);
+(a) a subcommittee of the Board of such members as is thought fit (whether or not Directors); Commented [CSR21]: The Board considers that best practice is now for the Chairperson not to have a casting vote at a Board meeting.
+In the vote is tied, the motion does not pass.

 - (b) a Director;

 - (c) an employee of the Society; or

 - (d) any other person,